mmu-webdesign/l4-IWD-web-block/rwd-01-preparation.md

 * You must not use code from another student’s submission.
 * Whilst we encourage collaboration in the classroom, you must ensure your submission is your own.

 Finally you should evaluate the efficiency of any code you use.
-Do you know enough about this language to be able to tell if it well written or does it take a hundred lines to do what could be done in 5, or are there faster or more maintainable approaches?
+Do you know enough about this language to be able to tell if it is well written or does it take a hundred lines to do what could be done in 5, or are there faster or more maintainable approaches?

 For more information on Copyright read the UK government's document - [Copyright Notice: digital images, photographs and the internet](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf)